 TIP: Purchase extra materials so you won’t have to run back to the store mid-project.

 Place your posts

 Place all of your posts in their proper locations along the string line before doing any digging.
 Start by placing posts at the ends and corners of your fence line.
 If your project includes a gate, place the gate posts in their proper location next.
 Finally, position all of the line posts every 6 to 8 feet, depending on the width of the panel you’re using.
 You want to use as many full panels as possible to minimize materials and hassle.
 If you need to use a partial panel, place it in the farthest rear corner of your property.

 Assess your layout

 Now is a good time to step back and look at your fence layout.
 Are the posts where you want them to be?
 Do you have enough material to complete the job?
 Is there enough room for your gate to swing the way you want?

 Identify anything that could potentially change your installation plan.
 Does your yard slope?
+(Check out our post on how to conquer a slope.)
 Are there any trees or low-hanging branches that you need to work around?
 Are any parts of your yard particularly difficult to dig into?